tkliner/stats/README.rst

 Fasthttp and Fasthttprouter
 .......

-If you are using fasthttp_ with fasthttprouter_ you need to call the middleware with the handler itself:
+If you are using fasthttp_ with `buaazp/fasthttprouter <https://github.com/buaazp/fasthttprouter>`_ you need to call the middleware with the handler itself:

 .. code-block:: go